SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    </ the DataImporter instance for the importer property has now been created
    <- data.txt

 ..
-FIXME: Add a note to describe whether or not @lazy is thread-safe.
+FIXME: Add a note to describe whether or not lazy is thread-safe.
    This is as per <rdar://problem/17084977>
    ER: We should document whether lazy initialization is thread safe